 Selection imposed by ecological interactions is one of the main forces impacting phenotypic patterns observed across levels of biological organization (Thompson 2005).
 Selection imposed by ecological interactions partially shapes trait matching among interacting individuals (Zhang et al. 2012), trait distributions within interacting populations (Bronstein et al. 2003), trait variation across populations of the same species (Thompson 2005), and trait patterns at the community level (Strauss & Irwin 2004).
 At the community level, ecological interactions can be a driving force of selection leading to trait convergence (Wilson et al. 2012) and trait disparity (Siepielski & Benkman 2010).
 In this sense, theory and empirical results indicate that distinct ecological interactions (e.g., mutualistic, antagonistic) may favor different trait outcomes at the community level due to coevolution, i.e., the reciprocal evolutionary change between interacting species (Thompson 1994).

 Mutualistic interactions, for example, can favor trait matching, which is the trait similarity between interacting species, e.g., the size of the proboscis of a pollinator matching the flower depth that it pollinates.
 Although mutualisms may also generate other trait patterns, such as intensification of traits (Anderson & Johnson 2008), trait matching is an observed pattern in a variety of mutualistic systems, such as pollination by flies and bees (Zhang et al. 2012, Santamaria & Rodríguez-Gironés 2007), seed dispersal by birds and bats (Galetti et al. 2013, Mello et al. 2011), and Müllerian rings in velvet ants (Wilson et al 2012).
 Hence, trait matching is an expected outcome of reciprocal selection that could favor higher interaction efficiency in mutualisms (Thompson 1994, Zhang et al. 2012).
-In contrast, antagonisms, such as parasites and hosts, favor trait mismatching between hosts and parasites (but see Anderson 2005, Anderson and Johnson 2008), leading to several coevolutionary dynamics such as coevolutionary alternation and escalation, that favor the maintenance or the increase in trait variation across and within species (Andreazzi et al. 2017).
+In contrast, antagonisms, such as parasites and hosts, favor trait mismatching between hosts and parasites (but see Anderson 2005, Anderson and Johnson 2008), leading to several coevolutionary dynamics such as coevolutionary alternation and escalation (Nuismer and Thompson), that favor the maintenance or the increase in trait variation across and within species (Andreazzi et al. 2017).

 Antagonisms and mutualisms are not isolated in nature but coexist in a variety of ways.
 Studies have explored the effects of combining mutualisms and antagonisms on population dynamics (e.g., Melián et al. 2009), community stability (e.g., Wilson et al. 2003), and network structure (e.g., Genini et al. 2010), highlighting the importance of considering the multiple outcomes that interactions may have at a single community and assigning the extremes of a gradient between mutualism and antagonism (Fontaine et al. 2011, Rodríguez-Rodríguez et al. 2017).
 Individuals of the same species can function as antagonistic or mutualistic partners of the same interacting species, e.g., seed-caching rodents acting as seed predators and seed dispersers of the same plant species (Loayza et al. 2014).
 In other scenarios, individuals may act as antagonisms of some species and as mutualisms of others (Gómez et al. 2018, Gómez et al. 2014, Montesinos-Navarro et al. 2017).
-Finally, there are species in which individuals are specialized cheaters, exploring mutualistic interactions without providing any benefit in return like fig wasps and yucca moths (Bronstein 2001).
+Finally, there are species in which individuals are specialized cheaters, exploring mutualistic interactions without providing any benefit in return like some fig wasps (Bronstein 2001).
 Thus, in mutualistic interactions, selection may favor the evolution of life histories that exploit the resources and services provided by mutualistic partners without providing benefits, hereafter, cheating interactions (Bronstein 2001, Vieira et al. 2003).